CatenaTools/documentation/Writerside/topics/Unity-SDK.md

 }
 ```

-For logging out, an example Coroutine:
+For logging out, clicking on the logout button after logging in calls this coroutine in `MenuManager`:
 ```csharp
 private IEnumerator Logout()
 {